Aribim Pepple

-Aribusitamunoipirim Emmanuel "Bim" Pepple (born 25 December 2002) is an English professional footballer who plays as a forward for club Plymouth Argyle.
+Aribusitamunoipirim Emmanuel Pepple (born 25 December 2002) is an English professional footballer who plays as a forward for club Plymouth Argyle.

 He has previously played for Calgary Foothills, Cavalry FC and for La Liga side Getafe.
 He made his EFL debut for Grimsby Town during a loan spell in the 2022–23 season.

-Early life
+Early and personal life

-Pepple was born on 25 December 2002 in Kettering, England.
+Pepple was born on 25 December 2002 in Kettering, England and is of Nigerian descent.
 While in England, he played for youth club Oadby Owls at age five.
 He moved to Canada with his family at the age of five, growing up in Calgary, Alberta.
 In Canada, he played youth soccer with Eastside Memorial FC, and later joined Calgary Foothills FC.

-He is of Nigerian descent and his father was born in Port Harcourt, Nigeria, while his mother was born in London, England.
+His father was born in Port Harcourt, Nigeria, while his mother was born in London, England.

 Club career

 Calgary Foothills

 In October 2018, Pepple participated in the Canadian Premier League open trials in Calgary and was the youngest participant countrywide at 15, but nonetheless made the first cut after day one.
 In 2019, he joined the Calgary Foothills FC senior side in the Premier Development League, he made eleven league appearances for the Foothills, scoring three goals, and would score another goal in one playoff appearance.